kkm24132/Mentoring_Enablement/Industry/Education.md

 ## Industry: Education

+There are different ways Data Science and AI can help drive benefits in the Education industry.
+The core is to see how to help educators as they navigate the evolving digital landscape.
+The core will be students, teachers/professors and support staff to drive outcomes.

+The approach can certainly be a safety-first one to ensure that we are minimizing the risks, we are maximizing safety and security for our students and our teachers/professors, but also a cautiously ambitious approach as well to make sure that the ecosystem can get the most value out of the opportunities created by artificial intelligence in education.

 - Student Assessment Data Analysis
 - Social and Behavioural Skills
   - How teachers can detect whether students can use their social skills during the classes or not